NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

     {
         if the entry has been modified:
         {
-            /* Get the Attribute Catalog entry from Cache using AttrCacheTable::attrCacheEntryToRecord().
+            /* Get the Attribute Catalog entry from Cache using AttrCacheTable::attrCatEntryToRecord().
              Write back that entry by instantiating RecBuffer class.
 Use recId member field and recBuffer.setRecord() */

         }